 Isle of Skye

 With its dramatic land formations, charming boltholes and gorgeous main town, Skye is probably the most romantic island in Scotland.

-Be sure to go for a gentle stroll in the quaint town of Portree.
+Be sure to go for a gentle stroll in the quaint harbour town of Portree.
 Here, a rainbow of pastel-coloured houses line the bay, with hills and cliffs making for a stunning backdrop.
 With such a rich concentration of striking scenes, Skye is a great spot if you want a couple’s photoshoot in Scotland.

 Harris and Lewis

-At Harris and Lewis you could also get an authentic taste of Gaelic culture.
+On Harris and Lewis you could also get an authentic taste of Gaelic culture.
 Hear the locals speaking Gaelic, watch live traditional music, and visit the An Lanntair arts centre in Stornoway.